 01 of 08

-According to legend, this begger's chicken dish was invented by a starving beggar who stole a chicken and then buried it in the mud to hide it from the farmer.
-Later he baked the mud-covered chicken over a fire -- the mud crust resulted in a moist, tender meat.
-(The story continues with the beggar selling these clay-baked chickens and pulling himself out of poverty.)
+According to legend, this beggar's chicken dish was invented by a starving beggar who stole a chicken and then buried it in the mud to hide it from the farmer.
+Later he baked the mud-covered chicken over a fire, and the mud crust resulted in moister, tender meat.
+The story continues with the beggar selling these clay-baked chickens and pulling himself out of poverty.

 In this simplified version of the recipe, instead of being coated in mud, the chicken is wrapped in aluminum foil before cooking.